-As the weeks ticked down before we set off on our travel career break, one big question slowly crept to the fore.
+As the weeks ticked down before we set off on our travel career break, one big question slowly crept up.
 Exactly what are we going to do with all of our stuff?
 It’s a problem that anyone will have to face before taking a long-term trip.
-After going through this process ourselves and trying many of the options, we’ve compiled this guide to make it a little less stressful for you.
+After going through this process ourselves and trying many options, we’ve compiled this guide to make it a little less stressful for you.
 From long-term storage to selling online and charity donations, this guide lays out the alternatives for dealing with your belongings before a big travel adventure.

 This article contains links to products and services we love, from which we may make commission at no extra cost to you.

 Preparing for the clear-out: useful rules of thumb

 One thing to know before you even start considering your options is that you probably have a lot more stuff than you realise.
 Don’t underestimate it!
 We were amazed with how much box space our things took up.

 There a few principles you can follow that will make the process a lot easier – not only when preparing to clear out your stuff before you travel, but when you get back as well.

 These three rules of thumb have worked a treat for us:

 One thing travel will teach you is that having fewer belongings can lead to a much better lifestyle.
 Living from a backpack for a year can turn anyone into a minimalist!
 So, why not start early?
 Don’t hold back when it comes to getting rid of things before you set off.
 The moment you learn to let go, the clear-out process becomes quite liberating.

 We thought we’d been ruthless before we left for our trip, but we could have gone so much further.
 When we got back home after a year away, we immediately got rid of about half the stuff we’d put into storage.

 Cull more before you go and you’ll save time, hassle and possibly some money too.